Dodge Charger Daytona: Third generation (2013)

-The 2013 Dodge Charger Daytona debuted at the 2012 Los Angeles International Auto Show as the re-introduction of the legendary Dodge Charger Daytona.
-Available in Charger R/T and Charger R/T Road & Track trim levels, the 2013 Dodge Charger Daytona brought back the unique style of the historic Daytona package with all the modern performance and technology offered in the 2013 Charger line-up.
-Only 3,000 units of the Daytona were produced in this limited-production run.
+The 2013 Dodge Charger Daytona debuted at the 2012 Los Angeles International Auto Show.
+It was available in Charger R/T and Charger R/T Road & Track trim levels.
+Only 3,000 units of the Daytona were produced.

 "With its 370-horsepower HEMI V-8, rear-wheel drive and iconic design, the 2013 Dodge Charger is a modern-day muscle car, and the new Dodge Charger Daytona takes it to a new level by paying homage to the historic 'Daytona' nameplate," said Reid Bigland, President and CEO, Dodge Brand.
-"It starts with a legendary HEMI underfoot and one-of-a-kind interior and exterior styling enhancements that perfectly combine heritage, performance and value, starting under $33,000 MSRP."